 When mysqlbackup creates a backup, it sends SQL commands to MySQL server using a database connection.
-The general connection details are the same as described in Connecting to the MySQL Server in the MySQL Reference Manual.
+The general connection details are the same as described in Connecting to the MySQL Server Using Command Options in the MySQL Reference Manual.

 As part of the mysqlbackup invocation,

 specify the appropriate